dcsil/rails-tutorial/sections/6_data_model_p2.md

 These add a couple of associations:

 - `has_many :memberships`: This says "we have many memberships".
-Rails knows to use the `course_id` column by convention to figure out which memberships are ours
+Rails knows to use the `channel_id` column by convention to figure out which memberships are ours
 - `has_many :members, through: :memberships, source: :user`: This says "we have many members through memberships".
 We want to call them members and not users, so we can add the `source: :user` to tell it to use the user_id/User model
 # Action Items